 Her last assignment was as the Chief of Bilateral Operations in the Operations Directorate while at United States Forces Japan, Yokota Air Base.
 She worked directly with the Government of Japan, Ministry of Defense negotiating agreements for U.S. unilateral and U.S.-Japan bilateral training on Japanese military bases.
 She taught yoga regularly for six months at the base gym and led yoga for a U.S. Forces Japan and 5th Air Force unit Physical Training session.

 As a retiree, Benef remains passionate about yoga and service members.
-She has a level 2 Warriors At Ease yoga certification.
 Benef’s long term goal is to see yoga and meditation as part of a regular resiliency program that starts in basic training and continues throughout a service member’s career.
 Benef serves the military community as a spouse and retiree through teaching and advocating for meditation and yoga, educating senior leaders about the benefits of mindfulness, meditation, and yoga, and mentoring service members and spouses.
-She owns a travel consultant business, Beneficial Vacations, which focuses on planning travel for groups.
-The business generates revenue that Benef then donates to research and programs that bring yoga and meditation to active duty service members.
+She owns a travel consultant business, Beneficial Vacations, which focuses on planning travel for groups and charitable efforts to help bring yoga and meditation to active duty service members.